-Bahrain hosts the Formula One Grand Prix early in the racing season, usually in the month of April.
+Bahrain hosts the Formula One Grand Prix early in the racing season, usually in the month of March or April.

 The Bahrain Grand Prix event started out as the third race on the F1 calendar following Australia and Malaysia.
 This position mostly held firm from 2004 until 2009.
-There were exceptions to this, with Bahrain hosting the season opening race on two occasions.
-In 2006 a schedule swap took place between Australian and Bahrain for the opening due to a calendar clash with Australia hosting of the Commonwealth Games.
+There were exceptions to this, with Bahrain hosting the season-opening race on two occasions.
+In 2006 a schedule swap took place between Australia and Bahrain for the opening due to a calendar clash with Australia hosting the Commonwealth Games.

 In 2009, 2012 and 2013 China hosted the third race on the F1 racing season calendar with Bahrain pushed back to fourth.